Denis-7242/medicine_reminder-app/README.md

 ## 💾 Data Storage

 All data is stored locally using Hive:
-- **Medicines**: Stores medicine details and reminder times
+- **Medicines**: Stores medicine details and reminder times set by user
 - **Logs**: Tracks daily medication intake with timestamps
-- No internet connection required
+- No internet connection required for the application to work
 - Fast and efficient local database

 ## 🚨 Known Limitations